alxdavids/draft-privacy-pass/draft-privacy-pass.md

 Occurs when the client is unable to verify the proof sent by the server that it has evaluated the VOPRF correctly.

-### UNKNOWN_TOKEN_ERROR

-Occurs if the response from the server does not correspond to a token sent in a client request.

 ### DOUBLE_SPEND_ERROR